discord-extensions-archived/theme-source/README.md

-# v2
-working on v2 if anyone is reading this yes it should be better big pogs

 # Theme Source (dev)
+The main purpose of Theme Source is for new theme devs (such as myself) to have easy access to changing all of Discord's base colors, since using just :root{} will only theme it partically.

-This is a WIP, don't expect everything to be themed perfectly yet (or ever).
-Some things may **intentionally** themed differently than the way Discord themes it, either because I thought it "looked better", I got lazy, or there was no better way I could figure out how to theme it.
-The main purpose of Theme Source is for new theme devs (like myself) to have easy access to changing all of Discord's base colors, since just using the :root themes part of it.
-I don't really recommend using this, cause there's probably better ways to do this (and this is my first attempt at themeing Discord like this), and it's better if you use your own work.
-You *can* use this still, I don't really reccommend it cause you're better off learning how to do it yourself.
-You can look at the source for help if needed.
+This is currently a work in progress, don't expect everything to be themed perfectly/properly yet (or ever idk).
+Some things will be either **intentionally themed differently**, or not themed properly because I couldn't figure out a good way to theme it.
+I don't recommend that you use this, mainly cause there are probably better ways to do this (and this is my first attempt at themeing Discord in such a way), and it's just better that you use your own work in general and learn yourself.
+You *are still allowed* to use this, I just don't recommend it.
+Everything is sorted so if you want to use it as reference, feel free to.
 If you do use this, no need to credit.

 ## Issues and Pull Requests